Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Her smile turns wry and I think I hear her chuckle to herself as she hides her face from me for a moment.

 "Do you ever wonder what it would've been like?" she asks, smirking at me in amusement.
-I don't have to prompt her, which doesn't surprise me.
+I don't have to prompt her.
 "If we had actually become friends?
 We would've…had sleepovers and braided each other's hair and shared secrets nobody else knew?"

 I feel my smile grow as I imagine it, too, this alternate reality she's putting in my head.
 I see myself dropping in the social pyramid, but I don't care about that part because I'm still a Cheerio and she's still my friend.
 We have pillow fights and giggle over inside jokes while other people stare at us like we have two heads.
 She comes to every football game to see me cheer.
 I come to every performance she's in, and I join glee without her even asking, because she doesn't need to.
 I'll follow wherever she goes.